JonathanHelianthicusDoe/gag_combo_gen_web/README.md

 git clone https://github.com/JonathanHelianthicusDoe/gag_combo_gen.git
 git clone https://github.com/JonathanHelianthicusDoe/gag_combo_gen_web.git
 cd gag_combo_gen_web
-make # Optional, the wasm binary is committed cd test npm install npm start &
+./build.sh # Optional; the wasm binary is committed.
+           # You can pass -s as an argument to optimize for size with wasm-opt,
+           # but in that case you probably also want to set opt-level="z" in
+           # the Cargo.toml beforehand.
+cd test
+npm install
+npm start &